 Babies are nearly naked, coming out of the shell wet.
 When dry, they are a tiny, helpless bundle of fluff, eyes closed tight, beaks soft and pliable.
 They have a small food supply left in the yolk sack being absorbed in their tummy, but they need to receive food within 24 hours.

-If the nest material the the babies are sleeping on gets very soiled, I will tear up some newspaper or unscented toilet paper, and will add a layer of clean material.
+If the nest material gets very soiled, I will tear up some newspaper or unscented toilet paper, and will add a layer of clean material.

 For most of us who are breeding and raising canaries, our interest began by being a pet owner.
 Having a single canary as a pet is very enjoyable, but then something inside urges us to expand our hobby.
 We want to "kick it up a notch", and that next level means finding a mate for our bird, breeding them, and raising babies.